zerotume/treeStream/README.md

 To Do:

 1. Make the panel a unlimited-sized map, and add move, zoom-in, zoom-out features.
-   a. fundamental added.
+   a. briefly works now.
+Jump to 2.
-   b. some bug -
+   b. small bugs -
-        i.   the canvas doesn't actually get expanded when I'm putting things there. ii.  zoom in / out still doesn't work properly.
+       i. "move" hand still show up when click on zoom in ii. expanding the canvas seems too aggressive. iii. zoom in/out slow.
 2. Add arrow connection feature to the nodes.
 3. Add recursive highlight based on the arrow connections.
 4. Add more labels to the nodes.